SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-28-biden-trump-debate.md

 ## The Weekend Conclusion

 The only bright spot (well, dim spot of light in the darkness?) is that Trump is due to be sentenced in 2 weeks.

-Our adaptation of Cato the Elder is never more apt than now: [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)
+Our adaptation of Cato the Elder is never more apt than now: [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion), i.e., "I also think Trump must be incarcerated."

 ---